jaiakash/Minesweeper/README.md

 • Randomize the location of the mines. <b>Done</b>

 • Keep track of the high score, store it and display it accordingly. <b>Done</b>

+LEVEL 3:

+• Add background music.

+• Upon clicking a non-mine tile, display a number on the tile that shows how many mines are around that particular tile.

+• Add difficulty levels to the app based on the number of bombs that are hidden.